-If you’re freezer is anything like mine, you’re always the proud owner of a frozen banana plantation and an endless vat of leftover red sauce.
-Due to my boyfriend’s pizza dependency and my near constant desire for spaghetti and meatballs, we are repeatedly inundated with leftover tomato-based sauces.
+If your freezer is anything like mine, you’re always the proud owner of a frozen banana plantation and an endless vat of leftover red sauce.
+Due to my boyfriend’s pizza dependency and my near-constant desire for spaghetti and meatballs, we are repeatedly inundated with leftover tomato-based sauces.
 I realize this is one of those “good problems”, but coming up with fresh takes on the sauce you had last Tuesday can be a bit of a brain teaser.
 I mean, how many times can you dump it on ziti before you go insane?
 But sometimes you get lucky.
 Yes, sometimes your brain takes pity on you and spits out a fully-formed food idea that genuinely makes you excited AND helps you wrangle your out-of-control freezer.
 These Beanball Parm Subs with Sautéed Spinach are one such idea.

 Now that we have that disclaimer out of the way, let’s spend some time getting to know these Beanball Parm Subs a little better.
-I initially started with a white bean based mixture that I fortified with bread crumbs, but the resulting balls lacked the structural integrity I was after.
-I decided to bulk up the balls by adding quinoa and in the process I hit upon a texture I quite liked.
-Because the mixture was so sturdy, I got cheeky and buried a cube of mozzarella in the centre of each ball.
+I initially started with a white bean-based mixture that I fortified with bread crumbs, but the resulting balls lacked the structural integrity I was after.
+I decided to bulk up the balls by adding quinoa and in the process, I hit upon a texture I quite liked.
+Because the mixture was so sturdy, I got cheeky and buried a cube of mozzarella in the center of each ball.
 I further fortified the beanballs by breading them.
 After a brief fry in 1-inch of oil and a sprinkle of kosher salt, these beanballs would’ve made even the most die-hard meat-eaters weak in the knees.
 Also, I feel I should mention I have never used the word “balls” more in a single paragraph.
 I’m so proud.

 Garlic bread is universally loved by everyone who can tolerate gluten – and I suspect even they worship it from afar – so I felt pretty safe bedding the beanballs on the garlicky good stuff.
-But with the richness of the bread, sauce (which was leftovers from this recipe) and the beanballs themselves, I felt the sandwich needed something to break up the carb-a-licious cheesiness of it all.
+But with the richness of the bread, sauce (which was leftovers from this recipe), and the beanballs themselves, I felt the sandwich needed something to break up the carb-a-licious cheesiness of it all.
 I landed on a sautéed spinach spiked with red pepper flakes and lemon juice.
 It brought a fresh green flavor and a brightness to what would’ve been an overly rich sandwich.
-It may have been a last minute addition but the spinach really elevated these Beanball Parm Subs from random weeknight meal to instant favorite.
+It may have been a last-minute addition but the spinach really elevated these Beanball Parm Subs from random weeknight meal to instant favorite.

 These bad boys have serious Meatless Monday potential, so don’t hesitate to put them in your weekly rotation.
 All the cheesy goodness of a meatball sub with none of the meat, these Beanball Parm Subs are so drop-dead-delicious they’ll have you craving a repeat performance.